 - What do you do with leftover coffee?

-- The cost of using water bottles is not only about sustainability but pollution also.
+- The cost of using water bottles is not only about sustainability but also pollution.

 SEO best practices for anchor text

-Mind you that you often have no influence over the anchor text used by other sites to link back to your own material.
-As a result, the majority of these best practices will dictate how to effectively employ anchor text on your own website.
+Remember that you often do not influence the anchor text other sites use to link back to your material.
+As a result, most of these best practices will dictate how to effectively employ anchor text on your website.

 While there is no set length for anchor text, it is best to make your link text as brief as possible.
-But, at the end of the day, the phrases you select to include in your anchor text should take two major criteria into account:
+But the phrases you select to include in your anchor text should take two major criteria into account:

-- Is is the most concise, descriptive link to the page?
+- Is it the most concise, descriptive link to the page?

 - Will the user click on the link?
 (Is it useful to include the link?)

-2. Don’t over do exact match anchor text
+2. Don’t overdo the exact match anchor text

-Spammy exact match is not going to help search engines understand the content “EVEN MORE”.
-The purpose to provide more and more context to your linked page.
+Spammy exact match will not help search engines understand the content “EVEN MORE.”
+The purpose is to provide more and more context to your linked page.

-With enough data processing, search engines can and will identify patterns and see repetitiveness.
+With enough data processing, search engines can identify patterns and see repetitiveness.

 3. Target page relevance

-As search engines have matured, they have begun to identify more metrics for ranking purposes.
-One metric that stands out from the rest is link relevancy, which measures how closely the topic of page A is related to the topic of page B if one links to the other.
-A highly relevant link can increase the chances of ranking on both page A and page B for queries related to their topic.
+As search engines have matured, they have begun identifying more metrics for ranking purposes.
+One metric that stands out from the rest is link relevancy, which measures how closely page A’s topic relates to page B’s topic if one links to the other.
+A highly relevant link can increase the chances of ranking on pages A and B for their topic queries.

 It is mostly determined by: